pivotal-cf/docs-datastax/README.md

+Gilbert Lau, on June 26, 2017, confirmed these names for the two brokers:

++ DataStax Enterprise Service Broker for PCF
++ DataStax Enterprise for PCF

 ## Pivotal Cloud Foundry Partners Template

 This template helps partners prepare documentation for Pivotal Cloud Foundry (PCF) partner services that appear on [Pivotal Network](https://network.pivotal.io/).